maaelattar/ecommerce-documentation/implementation-specs/product-service/05-event-publishing/01-product-events.md

 - **Granularity**: The `ProductUpdated` event can be broad.
 Depending on consumer needs, more granular events (e.g., `ProductInventoryDetailsUpdated` if Product Service were to cache/reflect some inventory summary) might be considered, but the current model defers inventory specifics to the Inventory Service.
 - **Payload Size**: Payloads should be comprehensive enough to be useful but not excessively large.
 For very large objects or frequent updates, consider publishing only key identifiers and a list of changed fields, requiring consumers to fetch details if needed (though this increases coupling).
-- **Event Sourcing**: These events are domain events, not necessarily events for full event sourcing of the Product entity itself within the Product Service.
-The Product Service will still maintain its own state in its database.
+- **Relationship to Event Sourcing**: The Product Service is implemented using an event sourcing pattern, where all state changes are first recorded as domain events in an internal event store (DynamoDB).
+The integration events detailed in this document (e.g., `ProductCreated`, `ProductUpdated`) are published to RabbitMQ for consumption by other services and are derived from, or directly correspond to, these internal domain events.
+The Product Service builds its queryable state (read models, likely in PostgreSQL) by projecting from its internal event stream.

 ## 4. References